bionicop/Digital-Garden/content/6 - Base Notes/cyber security.md

 > 📝 **Exam Tip**: Be prepared to explain each component of the CIA triad with a real-world example, preferably in an Indian context.

-### 1.2 Threat Modeling
+### 1.2 Threat Modelling

-Threat modeling is a proactive approach to identifying potential security risks:
+Threat modelling is a proactive approach to identifying potential security risks:

 ```mermaid
 graph LR